-I4Inextsc:
+- I4Inextsc:

-Adding I4Inextsc in the scene name will allow to automatically go down from scene when launching a complete scene.
+Adding l4Inextsc in the scene name will allow to automatically go down from scene when launching a complete scene.
+This avoids having to do it by foot and to multiply the actions (we always prefer to have as few actions as possible to perform, especially in live).
 Remember not to add this tag to the last part of a song so that the global start button 7A.4.
 FULL START STOP BUTTON will stop the clips at the end of the song (the global start button stops the scene if at least one clip is playing in current scene).